yevgeniamaksymiv/movies-project/server/README.md

 # Building server with GraphQL

-For implementation server and fetching data for The Movies Project was used the following tech stack:
+For server implementation and fetching data of The Movies Project the following tech stack was used:

 - [GraphQL](https://graphql.org/graphql-js/)
 - [Apollo Server](https://www.apollographql.com/docs/apollo-server/)